MasteryConnect/indexalizer/README.md

 ...
 > db.indexStats();
 scanning profile {ns:"mongochess.positions"} with 3351 records... this could take a while. warning, no index for query {ns:"mongochess.positions"}:
 { "query" : { "moves.score" : 2 }, "orderby" : { "bestScore" : 1 } }
-... millis: 47
-... nscanned/n: 16334/0
-... scanAndOrder: true
 warning, no index for query {ns:"mongochess.positions"}:
 { "moves.score" : 2 }
-... millis: 48
-... nscanned/n: 16334/0
-... scanAndOrder: false
 checking for unused indexes in: positions this index is not being used:
 "priority_1"
 this index is not being used:
 "minMoves_1"
 this index is not being used:
 "maxDepth_1_forcedDraw_1_claimed_1_priority_-1_minMoves_1_bestScore_1"
 ```